Hasan Tiro: Return to Aceh

-Hasan Tiro was buried next to his grandfather, Teungku Chik di Tiro Muhammad Saman National Heroes Cemetery in Meure village.
+Hasan Tiro was buried next to his great-grandfather, Teungku Chik di Tiro Muhammad Saman National Heroes Cemetery in Meure village.

 Hasan di Tiro returned to Aceh after 30 years of self-imposed exile on 11 October 2008.
 As a consequence of previous strokes, he was too frail to deliver his own speech at his welcome rally and did not play any active role in Aceh's ongoing political process at the time.
 He stayed for two weeks before returning to Sweden.
 A year later in October 2009 he again returned to Aceh and stayed there until his death.
 On 2 June 2010 he regained his Indonesian citizenship after living for years with a Swedish passport.
 He died the following day of multiple organ dysfunction syndrome in a Banda Aceh hospital.